shy2net/nodejs-angular-starter/README.md

 });
 ```

-Take into consideration that it will only work on debug mode.
+**Take into consideration that it will not work on debug mode.**

+When building your image for production it should contain the following commands:

+    npm install
+    npm run build

+And to run this code simple:

+    npm start

 ## Seperating client and server